terramate-io/terramate/docs/sharing-data.md

 For globals being redefined on different configurations we follow a simple merge strategy to build each stack globals set:

-* Globals with different names are merged together.
+* Globals with different names are merged.
 * Globals with same names: more specific configuration replaces the general one.

 Lets explore a little further with an example.